-Today, virtually every case of acne in the Mission Viejo and Orange County area can be resolved.
+Today, virtually every case of acne area can be resolved.
 Typically acne is treated with the simplest topical and/or oral treatments which are deemed effective.
 Dr. Sikorski will assess your acne severity and recommend the appropriate and most quickly effective regimen.

 Depending on the grade of medical acne you are dealing with, you’ll be given one of several programs to follow initially.
 Regardless of the severity of your acne, you want to unclog the pores and kill the p. acne bacteria which causes inflammation.
 The following is a brief list of the most common ingredients in over-the-counter and prescription acne products: